 3. Default Judgment or Go to Trial

-After you’ve filed, your tenant has two options.
+After you’ve filed an eviction notice, your tenant has two options.
 They can ignore the summons or respond.
-If they ignore the summons, you can request a default judgment.
-On most occasions, this results in the judge ruling in your favor without having to go to trial, unless the tenant can prove that they missed they summons for a valid reason.
+But if they ignore the summons, you can request a default judgment.

-4. Decision
+4. The Judge Makes a Decision

 Eviction Laws and Processes by State